Each SAA meeting features a plenary session of short papers by early-career presenters.

-NextGenPlen papers are selected via a blind screening process, with precedence given to those introducing new topics, displaying fresh thinking about traditional issues, and demonstrating diverse approaches.
+NextGenPlen papers are selected via an anonymous screening process, with precedence given to those introducing new topics, displaying fresh thinking about traditional issues, and demonstrating diverse approaches.

 Those submitting papers for consideration must be either (1) graduate students at the dissertation stage or (2) scholars who have received the Ph.D. within the past three years.
 All submitters must be current members of the SAA.

 Each submission should be uploaded in two parts:

 - An online form indicating (1) the name of the author, (2) the affiliation of the author (if applicable), and (3) the date the Ph.D. was awarded or is expected.

 - A paper, five pages double-spaced in Times New Roman 12-point font (for a reading time of ten minutes maximum).